 And then, WordPress came along and helped to kick off a new online publishing revolution …

 To learn more about content management systems and the benefits of the WordPress CMS, see the tutorial below:

-A WordPress theme controls and integrates all of the design elements of your web site.
-It allows you to add a “skin” to your entire site much like a website template system does but also gives you more control over the management, appearance and customization of the template features.
+The WP theme system controls and unifies all of the design elements of a website.
+It lets you add a “skin” to your entire site much like a website template system does but it provides you with more control over the management, appearance and ability to customize the site’s template features.